 A new study among institutional investors, commissioned by Aquila Capital, revealed that respondents’ average portfolio exposure to renewable infrastructure has risen to 3.6%, up from 2% in 2016.
 Over one in 10 (12%) institutional investors surveyed now allocate between 10 – 15% of their assets to renewable energy infrastructure.

-Rising allocations to renewable infrastructure are reflective of investors’ attitude towards the asset class: three-quarters (75%) of investors said they were positive about the future of renewable infrastructure, an increase of 9% on 2016, when the figure was 66%.
-Between now and 2021, investors expect the biggest increases in their investment allocations will be made to offshore wind, solar thermal and onshore wind.
+Rising allocations to renewable infrastructure are reflective of investors’ attitudes towards the asset class: three-quarters (75%) of investors said they were positive about the future of renewable infrastructure, an increase of 9% on 2016, when the figure was 66%.
+Between now and 2021, investors expect the biggest increases in their investment allocations will be made to offshore wind, solar thermal, and onshore wind.
+Wind energy is one of the fastest-growing energy sources in the world, with a range of custom forge parts being provided by manufacturers such as Dyson Corp, to ensure that assemblies are of the highest quality and standard.

 Susanne Wermter, Head of Investment Management Energy & Infrastructure EMEA, Aquila Capital, commented: “Investors have been allocating increasing amounts of capital to renewable infrastructure in recent years and, given the positive outlook expressed in our research, there is every reason to believe that this trend will continue.”